About Rebuilding Exchange

 - Heather White

-Heather is the perfect fit as Volunteer Manager and Workshop Coordinator at Rebuilding Exchange.
-She has racked up many volunteer hours on projects from coast to coast and always loves lending a hand.
+Heather is the perfect fit as Director of Community Outreach and Engagement at Rebuilding Exchange.
+She loves engaging the community in conversation and hands on engagement in anything relating to recycling and building material.
 She learned how to wield tools as a kid tagging along at her father’s construction sites in Iowa.
 Her interest and experience in building has evolved into a passion for green construction, deconstruction, and energy efficiency making her the RX’s resident sustainability aficionado.
-In her spare time, she can be found searching for the newest vintage treasure to add to her collection.
-She also enjoys travel and will do it as often as she can.
+She has also racked up many volunteer hours on projects from coast to coast and always loves lending a hand.
+In her spare time, she can be found searching for the newest vintage treasure and traveling locally, nationally and internationally.